Tokio-School/Google_Cloud_EN/M2U1-Introduction to Google Cloud/M2U1-1-Cloud_Console.md

 1. Activate the editor:
   1. On the Cloud Shell button of a pencil in the white top bar.
   2. With the direct URL to [ide.cloud.google.com](https://ide.cloud.google.com/).
-2. Explore the editor&#39;s welcome page, where you can access your workspaces or your $HOME Cloud Shell directory.
+2. Explore the editor¡s welcome page, where you can access your workspaces or your $HOME Cloud Shell directory.
 3. Go to your $HOME directory and review the editor options.
-4. Using the IDE, create a new file in your $HOME directory (corresponding to /home/USERNAME), e.g. hello\_mundo.txt with any text.
+4. Using the IDE, create a new file in your $HOME directory (corresponding to /home/USERNAME), e.g. hello_world.txt with any text.
 5. Check that you have the options of having the Cloud Shell terminal, the IDE or both open, by playing around with the buttons in the top right hand corner.
-6. Go back to the Cloud Shell terminal and check that you can access the file created with the commands ls and cat hello\_mundo.txt.
+6. Go back to the Cloud Shell terminal and check that you can access the file created with the commands ls and cat hello_world.txt.
-7. Create a file on the Cloud Shell terminal with the echo command &quot;hello world again!&quot; \&gt; hello\_world2.txt.
+7. Create a file on the Cloud Shell terminal with the echo command "hello world again!" > hello_world2.txt.
 8. Review the file created with the IDE.
-9. You can always edit a Cloud Shell terminal file in the IDE directly, if you prefer to use a CLI text editor such as Nano, with the command edit hello\_world2.txt or cloudshell edit hello\_world2.txt.
+9. You can always edit a Cloud Shell terminal file in the IDE directly, if you prefer to use a CLI text editor such as Nano, with the command edit hello_world2.txt or cloudshell edit hello_world2.txt.

 This way you can see how to work with the Cloud Shell terminal and IDE at the same time.

 **Cloud Shell Actions**

-Let&#39;s check out some actions available in Cloud Shell:
+Let's check out some actions available in Cloud Shell:

 **Restart the VM**